-On the day of their return to school, the student must see the Deputy Principal or Principal to submit an Illness / Misadventure Application Form (sample form on pages 26, 27) and to provide evidence of the facts, detailing why the circumstances prevented them from attempting the task (see 3.8.1 above).
+On the day of their return to school, the student must see the Deputy Principal or Principal to submit an Illness / Misadventure Application Form and to provide evidence of the facts, detailing why the circumstances prevented them from attempting the task.
 Details can be supplied on a confidential basis where necessary.

-Students who submit an application on the grounds of illness MUST provide a medical certificate certifying the illness occurred on the day of the assessment task (see 3.8.1 above).
-The student must be prepared to sit for the task, or if deemed appropriate, a substitute task, on the day of their return to school (see 3.12).
+Students who submit an application on the grounds of illness MUST provide a medical certificate certifying the illness occurred on the day of the assessment task.

+The student must be prepared to sit for the task, or if deemed appropriate, a substitute task, on the day of their return to school.

-During major examinations (see 3.10 below), students must be prepared to undertake an examination on the school day following the expiry of their medical certificate.
+During major examinations, students must be prepared to undertake an examination on the school day following the expiry of their medical certificate.
 Students MUST contact the Deputy Principal to organise the date for any re-scheduled examinations.
 It is expected that re-scheduled examinations will be undertaken within the major examination period.

-A mark of ZERO will be recorded for the task if no Illness / Misadventure Application Form is submitted by the student to explain their absence, or the Illness / Misadventure Application submitted by the student is not approved (see 3.17).
+A mark of ZERO will be recorded for the task if no Illness / Misadventure Application Form is submitted by the student to explain their absence within 5 school days, including all days in an examination period, or the Illness / Misadventure Application submitted by the student is not approved.

-3) If a student completes an assessment task but believes that a misadventure adversely affected their performance, the student MUST commence an Illness / Misadventure Application on the day of the task by seeing the Deputy Principal or Principal to obtain an Illness / Misadventure Application Form (sample form on pages 26, 27) and providing an explanation as to why they feel their performance in the assessment task had been adversely affected (see 3.8.1 above).
+3) If a student completes an assessment task but believes that a misadventure adversely affected their performance, the student MUST commence an Illness / Misadventure Application on the day of the task by seeing the Deputy Principal or Principal to obtain an Illness / Misadventure Application Form and providing an explanation as to why they feel their performance in the assessment task had been adversely affected (see 3.8.1).
 Note that misadventure does not include sickness.
 The student must return the completed Illness / Misadventure Application Form to the Deputy Principal or Principal, with the required evidence, with-in an agreed time-frame.

 If the Illness or Misadventure Application is not approved, then the student will receive the mark they gained on the task.
-If the Illness / Misadventure Application is approved, the Deputy Principal or Principal will advise the student of the course of action to be taken (see 3.12 below).
+If the Illness / Misadventure Application is approved, the Deputy Principal or Principal will advise the student of the course of action to be taken.